jedisct1/libsodium-doc/quickstart/README.md

 `crypto_stream()` is only useful as a building block to design custom constructions.
 As-is, it is completely insecure.

+## Is encryption without nonces possible?

+The encryption schemes implemented in libsodium are fast, but require a unique `(key, nonce)` tuple for every message.

+Nonces don't have to be secret, but they must not be reused.
+Reusing a nonce would destroy the confidentiality of messages sharing the same nonce, and allow an attacker to craft additional valid ciphertexts.

+On a platform where counters cannot be maintained, and where no trusted source of randomness exist, deterministic encryption can be used as a last resort.

+[XChaCha20-SIV](https://github.com/jedisct1/libsodium-xchacha20-siv) is such a construction, that can also be used for key wrapping.

+On such systems, [libhydrogen](https://libhydrogen.org) may also be a better option.

 ## I want to write bindings for my favorite language, where should I start?

 Start with the `crypto_generichash` and with the `crypto_secretstream` APIs.